July 31, 2018 // By Magenic

 Test-Case Driven – In cases where there is a reluctance to document the functionality from the top down, many companies will choose to write the test cases that the existing system will pass and then choose to implement against those test cases.
 If the new application can pass all the tests, then it is to be accepted as meeting the functional needs.

 People tend to choose this approach when they need to match some outputs exactly, or where the requirements are poorly documented, but they’ve built a significant test suite to manage the update/deployment process.
 This does have pitfalls where some of the application might not be covered by tests, but it can allow some subsystems to be reused where the technology matches and can lower costs where there are complex integrations or data exchange that will not be rewritten.

 Codebase Rewrite – Lastly, some organizations will look for automated tools or partial rewrites to migrate the existing code, warts and all.
-While it is attractive to think that there is some automated system out there that will be able to convert the code with little human intervention, I find that most companies that start down this path will eventually settle on one of the other paths unless they can contain the rewrite to just refactoring a fairly isolated piece.
+While it is attractive to think that there is some automated system out there that will be able to convert the code with little human intervention, we find that most companies that start down this path will eventually settle on one of the other paths unless they can contain the rewrite to just refactoring a fairly isolated piece.

-I never advocate taking a shotgun approach to application modernization, that is wanting to do a one-for-one migration of an app.
+We never advocate taking a shotgun approach to application modernization, that is wanting to do a one-for-one migration of an app.
 There are always things that the business wants to do differently, parts of the application that are rarely used, or even some cases where a problem in the application’s workflow has led to new behaviors to be ingrained in the business as a work-around.